Restricted Evaluator Case Study

 Evaluator framing

-The question is not “did one person use AI?”
-The question is “what does it mean when one person, using four frontier models, compresses years of product, architecture, and IP formation into less than one year?”
+The question is not “did one human founder use AI?”
+The question is what it means when one human founder, using multiple frontier AI systems in parallel, compresses years of cross-domain product, architecture, and IP formation into ~8 months — while preserving an internal hierarchy of public, restricted, and reserved layers.

 Why this matters beyond the founder himself.